Compare Travel Insurance in New Zealand

 - Hospital accommodation and surgery

-- Medical evacuation and repatriation ($unlimited on most policies)
+- Medical evacuation and repatriation (often unlimited on comprehensive policies)

 - 24-hour emergency assistance hotline